 The work is organized into six chapters.
 The first two, written by François Gaulme, focus on the Rahui in ancient Tahiti and its return to modern day Tahiti.
 The three articles that follow, signed Tamatoa Bambridge and Christian Montet, concentrate on case studies and lessons to be learned from a common management perspective.
 The sixth chapter written by myself is devoted to the practical workability of the concept of commons and therefore raises questions of project ownership, legal status and borrowing capacity, and more broadly speaking, taxation and environmental financing mechanisms in French Polynesia.

-Commons and Oceans.
+Commons and Ocean.

 The Rahui in Polynesia

 Tamatoa Bambridge, François Gaulme, Christian Montet, Thierry Paulais

 Published by Au Vent des Iles, Papeete

 ID4D (Ideas for Development) is a platform set up in 2008 for discussion and reflection about sustainable development moderated by the Agence Française de Developpement, which attracts 10 000 English and French speaking visitors per month.